opentracing-contrib/java-spring-cloud/README.md

 However there are a couple of differences:
 * OpenTracing support in `sleuth` is limited to one tracer implementation - [brave-opentracing](https://github.com/openzipkin-contrib/brave-opentracing).
 In other words it's not possible to use arbitrary OpenTracing tracer with `sleuth`.
 * `sleuth` might support different set of instrumentations.
-* Generated tracing data in `sleuth` follow Zipkin semantics e.g. `cs`, `cr`, `ss` annotations.
-This project complies with OpenTracing semantic conventions.
+* Generated tracing data in `sleuth` follow Zipkin semantics: for example `cs`, `cr`, `ss` annotations.
+This project complies with [OpenTracing semantic conventions](https://github.com/opentracing/specification) and might add different set of tags and logs than `sleuth`.

 ## Configuration
 Just add the following dependency in your pom.xml: